RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ## 1.0.44 - Small fixes

 - FIX: Users can disappear (including the session owner) whent the captain ship leaves the session
+- FIX: Can't have more than one active module of a single type per laser in the "on" state. (eg. you can't have two surge modules active on a single laser)

 -----